 Ms. Hay believes that it is important that the relationship between therapist and client is positive and productive and that if both work together growth can occur.

 She uses CBT, EMDR, Brainspotting, Art therapy, Play therapy and other therapeutic modalities during sessions with clients.
 Another component of Ms. Hay's practice is a State-Approved Batterer's Intervention program.
 Ms. Hay developed and continually updates the program to reflect best practices.
 The program is a cognitive behavioral group that assists clients in increasing their insight and awareness as well as learning healthy relationship and parenting skills in a respective, honest and supportive, but not enabling environment.

 Ms. Hay is licensed as a clinical social worker through the State of Alaska.

 Jonathan Printers completed his Bachelor’s degree in Criminal Justice with a minor in Psychology at Florida Atlantic University and then his Master’s Degree in Forensic Psychology from Argosy University.
-Jonathan is finishing up his MSW degree and testing for his LPC.
+Mr. Printers graduated with a master's degree in social work in 2020 and he is preparing to test for his license in professional counseling.
 He enjoys working with at-risk youth and the military community.